 You will see from the images that the ISSA does not have the typical electric toothbrush look.

-In my mind although it has an electric motor in it, there is a crossover between manual and electric, particularly given the size of the brush head.
+In my mind, although it has an electric motor in it, there is a crossover between manual and electric, particularly given the size of the brush head.

 The physical size and shape is not a million miles away from a normal electric toothbrush, but there are more flowing lines and a certain symmetry to the brush that just looks different, but a good different.

-If feels like the brush has been through hundreds of design revisions until it was just perfect.
+It feels like the brush has been through hundreds of design revisions until it was just perfect.

 The physical shape and size is the same as the original ISSA, if you were wondering.

 Subject to which variant you opt for you have up to 4 different color choices.
-They are Mint, Pearl Pink, Cool Black and Colbalt Blue.
+They are mint, pearl pink, cool black, and colbalt blue.

 The option of choice is nice as it is not something you get with a lot of brushes.

 The more shapely brush handle is not as tall as conventional brushes.
 The main brush handle houses the battery and the motor.
-Sort of egg shaped, it is thicker in hand, but the rounded design and soft silicone make for a very comfortable feeling in hand and for some with limited dexterity the shape could be beneficial.
+Sort of egg shaped, it is thicker in hand, but the rounded design and soft silicone make for a very comfortable feeling in the hand and for some with limited dexterity the shape could be beneficial.

 I do like the silicone, there is something more warming to it and just feels really nice to hold.

-From a side profile you can see a sweeping arc style to the brush head.
+From a side profile, you can see a sweeping arc style to the brush head.